sinedied/talks/workshop/workshop.md

 PWA WORKSHOP
 ============

+# Intro: Objectives
+  - Create a web app, see how it can be turned into a PWA
+  - Use Lighthouse audit
+  - Use and understand how Angular SW works, add offline support
+  - Make your very own PWA!

-0. Check Netlify account, ngx version, vscode
+0. Check Netlify account, ngx --version, vscode

 1. NGX without PWA
   - Brief project presentation